kivtorsm/OCP10/README.md

 ### 5. Create database
 - You can use existing example database provided :
 `db.sqlite3`
 - Or you can create a new database.
-From your terminal or IDLE, from the manage.py location folder, migrate DB:```shell
+From your terminal or IDLE, from the manage.py location folder, migrate DB:
 ```shell
 $ python manage.py migrate
 ```